sherry0429/SOAForPython/README.md

 ## What's it is ?

 #### This is SOA Frame, Python version.
-It's a framework to standardize service's development, and make it's development templated. this project delay redis.
+It's a framework to standardize service's development, and make it's development templated. this project relay on redis.

 Tips: think about this, you have many services but you can't debug them. all your work is make these services run on multi computer,